bitmakerla/estela/docs/estela/installation/installation.md

 Please refer to the
 [resources annex]({% link estela/installation/resources.md %}){:target="_blank"}
-to have a detailed information of the resources needed by estela.
+for detailed information about the resources needed by Estela.

 ---